1egoman/debundle/DOCS.md

 ```

 - Handles scoping well - the inner scope maintains its value.
-- Is able to be rebundled by *webpack* and can be run in node, but browserify chokes.
+- Is able to be rebundled by **webpack** and can be run in node, but browserify chokes.
 Because
-browserify is looking for the `require` function call when crawling your app, it isn't able to see
+Browserify is looking for the `require` function call when crawling your app, it isn't able to see
 through the variable assignment.
 - Isn't as nice to look at. `¯\_(ツ)_/¯`